 What should I discuss with my healthcare provider before taking betaine (Cystadane)?

 To make sure you can safely take betaine, tell your doctor about all of your medical conditions.

-Betaine powder must be mixed with water, juice, milk, food or infant formula just before taking it.
+Betaine is a powder medicine that must be mixed with a liquid before using it.

 Betaine is only part of a complete program of treatment that may also include other vitamin and mineral supplements and a special diet.
 Follow your diet and medication routines very closely.

 Store betaine powder at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.